Extracurricular programmes

 We are proud members of the Wellington Regional Intermediate Schools Sports Association (WRISSA), which offers a wide range of sporting opportunities, from athletics and volleyball to Ki-o-rahi and aerobics.

 Students can register their interest in the sports SWIS participates in, with many teams selected following open trials.
-Please note that some events may involve a transportation cost to and from the venue.
+These competitions are scheduled to take place on Wednesdays throughout the year.
+Some may have a cost for transportation to and from the venue.
+Contact Dan Miller (dan.miller@swis.school.nz ) for more information.

 AIMS Games – Term 3